-This test measures upper body relative strength and endurance.
+The Flexed-Arm Hang test measures upper body relative strength and endurance.
+The participant hangs from a bar with the armed flexed, and attempts to hold this position for as long as possible.
 The following describes the procedures as used in the International Physical Fitness Test.
 See also the flexed arm hang test used for the Marines and as used in the President's Challenge Fitness Awards.

 procedure: The participant climbs the ladder to a height so that the chin is level with the bar.
 Grasp the overhead bar using an overhand grip (palms facing away from body), with the hands at shoulder width apart.
-On the command, "ready, go," the person removes their feet from the ladder, and timing starts.
+On the command, "ready, go," the person removes their feet from the ladder, and the timing starts.
 The participant should attempt to hold this position for as long as possible.

 scoring: The total time is seconds is recorded - timing is stopped when the person's chin falls below the level of the bar or the head tilts backward to enable the chin to stay level with the bar.

 variations: three other procedures for the flexed arm hang are described on this site, the flexed arm hang test the President's Challenge Fitness Awards, the Eurofit Bent Arm Hang and also the flexed arm hang test used for the Marines.
 These procedures only vary slightly from that described here.

 advantages: the equipment is readily available, and the test is easy and quick to perform.

 disadvantages: The body weight of the subject has a great effect on the results of this test.
-A better test of upper body strength in which body weight is not as important is the push up test.
+A better test of upper body strength in which body weight is not as important is the push-up test.

-- see the similar Flexed Arm Hang test used for the Marine PFT and the flexed arm hang test used in the President's Challenge Fitness Awards.
+- See the similar Flexed Arm Hang test used for the Marine PFT

-- other strength tests
+- Other strength tests

 - More details about the International Physical Fitness Test